Trump supporters rally near Portland and at Oregon Capitol

 The rally’s organizers said they would drive to toward the state capital, Salem, and most left the caravan before that.
 A smaller group of members of the right-wing group the Proud Boys went on to Salem, where a crowd of several dozen pro-Trump supporters had gathered.

 At one point Monday afternoon, the right-wing crowd rushed a smaller group of Black Lives Matters counter-demonstrators, firing paint-gun pellets at them.
-There were skirmishes, and the Black Lives Matter group dispersed.
-Shortly after, Salem Police arrived on the scene.
+There were skirmishes, and the Black Lives Matter group dispersed shortly after local police arrived on the scene.

 Organizers of the earlier vehicle rally said they did not plan to enter Multnomah County, where Portland is located.
 Oregon City is about 20 miles (32 kilometers) south of Portland.